yaz008/TG-GPT-API/README.md

 ## License

-TG GPT API is a free, open-source software distributed under the [MIT License](LICENSE.txt)
+TG-GPT-API is a free, open-source software distributed under the [MIT License](LICENSE.txt)